MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 To validate the token is activated, sign in as the test user.

 Let's try another example where a creates two tokens, with hashFunction optional.
-The hashFunction is SHA1 by default.
-For SHA256, you need to enter the property.
+The hashFunction is SHA-1 by default.
+For SHA-256, enter `HMACSHA256` as the value for the property.

 PATCH https://graph.microsoft.com/beta/directory/authenticationMethodDevices/hardwareOathDevices
 {